artefactual/atom-docs/user-manual/import-export/csv-import.rst

   :width: 85%
   :alt: An image of the command-line options for CSV import

+By typing ``php symfony csv:import`` into the command-line from your root directory, without specifying the location of a CSV, you will able able to see the CSV import options available (pictured above).
+A brief explanation of each is included below.

+The ``--application``, ``--env``, and ``connection`` options **should not be used** - AtoM requires the uses of the pre-set defaults for symfony to be able to execute the import.

+The ``--rows-until-update`` option can be used for a simple visual representatio of progress in the command-line.
+Enter a whole integer, to represent the number of rows should be imported from the CSV before the command-line prints a period (e.g. `` . `` ) in the console, as a sort of crude progress bar.
+For example, entering ``--rows-until-update=5`` would mean that the import progresses, another period will be printed every 5 rows.
+This is a simple way to allow the command-line to provide a visual output of progress.

+You can use the ``--skip-rows`` option to skip **X** amount of rows in the CSV before beginning the import.
+This can be useful if you have interrupted the import, and wish to re-run it without duplicating the records already imported. ``--skip-rows=10`` would skip the first 10 rows in the CSV file, for example.
+Note that this count does **not** inlcude the header column, so in fact, the above example would skip the header column, and rows 2-11 in your CSV file.

+The ``--error-log`` option can be used to specify a directory where errors should be logged. **Note that this option has not been tested by Artefactual developers**.

 Use the ``--source-name`` option (described :ref:`above <csv-legacy-id-mapping>` to specify a source when importing information objects from multiple sources